Extreme event attribution: History

 Before the development of statistical methods enabling attribution science, the scientific consensus was that global climate trends could be attributed to human influence, but attribution of individual weather events was not thought possible.
 The Intergovernmental Panel on Climate Change (IPCC) first mentioned attribution in its 1990 First Assessment Report, saying "it is virtually impossible to demonstrate a cause-effect relationship with high confidence from studies of a single variable".
 However, the IPCC noted that confidence in attribution increases as climate predictions are borne out by observed data, referring to the "fingerprint method" that identifies indicators unique to human-caused global warming.
 The IPCC's 2001 Synthesis Report reported that "detection and attribution studies... consistently find evidence for an anthropogenic signal in the climate record of the last 35 to 50 years" and that "most of these studies find that, over the last 50 years, the estimated rate and magnitude of warming due to increasing greenhouse gases alone are comparable with, or larger than, the observed warming".

-Fraction attributable risk (FAR) was first applied in a 2004 analysis of the 2003 European heatwave, providing a direct link between anthropogenic climate change and an individual extreme climate event.^{[p.
+Fraction attributable risk (FAR)^{[p. xviii]} was first applied in a 2004 analysis of the 2003 European heatwave, providing a direct link between anthropogenic climate change and an individual extreme climate event.^{[p.
 4]} Attribution science was described in a 2011 State of the Climate publication by the American Meteorological Society which concluded that human-caused climate change had a role in five of six extreme weather events studied.
 The greater computing power of the 2000s allowed weather to be simulated over and over again, and conceptual breakthroughs in the early to mid 2010s enabled attribution science.
 The American Meteorological Society stated in 2016 that "the science has now advanced to the point that we can detect the effects of climate change on some events with high confidence".